NorthChild/UnityProjects_Scripts/README.md

 > JUMP FORCE

-Player is running on a never ending treadmill and has to jump spawned obstacles
+Player is running on a never ending treadmill and has to jump spawned obstacles.

 FEATURES:
 - repeating background
 - player jump / double jump